romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Available only after `.onConflict`.

-Modifies an insert query, to turn it into an 'upsert' operation.
+Modifies a create query, to turn it into an 'upsert' operation.

 Adds an `ON CONFLICT (columns) DO UPDATE` clause to the insert statement.